 Professor, Computer Science and Engineering, Polytechnic School of Engineering

-Professor Nasir Memon of NYU Polytechnic School of Engineering, Lecture Series Chairman, is an internationally respected expert in cyber security.
+Professor Nasir Memon of NYU Tandon School of Engineering, Lecture Series Chairman, is an internationally respected expert in cyber security.
 His research interests include digital forensics, data compression, computer and network security and multimedia computing and security.
 He has published more than 250 articles in scholarly journals and conference proceedings and holds more than a dozen patents in image compression and information security and forensics.
 His research has been featured in NBC Nightly News, The New York Times, MIT Review, Wired.Com, BBC, among other media.
 Professor Memon has been a principal or co-investigator on numerous research and education grants exceeding $15 million.
 He and his academic colleagues are engaged in the addressing the most troubling cyber security issues confronting New York City, the nation and the world.